 All reasonable and proper medical treatment will be covered through workers’ comp, including the cost of doctors’ visits, hospital bills, prescriptions, and prosthetic devices.
 You’ll also be reimbursed for the mileage you incur in traveling to and from medical appointments.
 In addition to medical benefits, you will also be eligible to receive benefits for lost wages.

 You will be eligible to receive compensation for your lost wages during the time you are totally disabled and unable to work.
-Total incapacity benefits are two-thirds of your average weekly wages, subject to a weekly maximum of $789.35 (as of July 1, 2016).
+Total incapacity benefits are two-thirds of your average weekly wages, subject to a weekly maximum of $829.30 (as of July 1, 2018).

-You can continue to receive total incapacity disability benefits for as long as you are totally disabled.
+In Maine, you can continue to receive total incapacity disability benefits for as long as you are totally disabled.
 You are presumed to be totally disabled for 800 weeks if you suffered the loss of two hands, feet, arms, legs, or eyes; paralysis of two arms or legs; or total mental incapacity.

 If you’re able to work in some capacity, but still have limitations due to your injury, you may be eligible for partial incapacity benefits.
 Partial incapacity benefits are two-thirds of the difference between your average weekly wages before and after the injury, subject to the same maximum mentioned above.
 These benefits are generally available for up to 520 weeks.
 However, your benefits may be extended if all of the following are true:

 If your workers’ comp claim has been denied, or the insurance company is disputing any portion of your claim, you have the right challenge the decision.
 If the insurance company didn’t make any benefit payments, you must file a petition with the Maine Workers’ Compensation Board within two years of your accident or the date your employer filed the first report of injury (whichever is later).
 If the insurance company did pay some benefits within two years of your injury, you have six years from the last payment to file a petition.